Manage risk-based authentication (RBA) settings

-Risk-based authentication (RBA) identifies the level of risk associated with every user who attempts to authenticate to your Identity as a Service account.
-This feature is useful when you want your users who access Identity as a Service to be
+Risk-based authentication (RBA) evaluates the risk level of each user who attempts to authenticate to your IDaaS account.
+This feature helps you determine whether users should be:

 The RBA settings and the resource rules for the application work together to define the level of authentication required to access the application.
 See Create and manage resource rules for more information.